 Amidst it all, knowledge of ancient Egypt continued to advance in leaps and bounds.
 Shortly before his death in 1881, Mariette produced an Outline of Egyptian History suitable for use in Cairo’s schools.
 It succinctly summarizes how far Egyptologists had come in understanding a civilization that had been a veritable blank slate one century before.

-Following a system developed by Egypt’s own historians in late antiquity, said civilization’s long history has now been divided into three great cultural flowerings, known as the Old, Middle, and New Kingdoms, separated by periods of decline and/or stagnation.
-The history has been further subdivided into 34 separate dynasties, with the names of many of the individual pharaohs that comprise them now known.
+Following a system devised by Karl Richard Lepsius, said civilization’s long history has now been divided into three great cultural flowerings, known as the Old, Middle, and New Kingdoms, separated by periods of decline and/or stagnation.
+Following a system devised by Egypt’s own historians circa 300 BC, the history has been further subdivided into 34 separate dynasties, with the names of many of the individual pharaohs that comprise them now known.
 Khufu, Khafre, and Menkaure, being early pharaohs, belong to the Old Kingdom’s 4th Dynasty; Khufu is theorized to have reigned from 3733 BC to 3700, Khafre from 3666 to 3633, Menkaure from 3633 to 3600.
 Consigned to the realm of myth has been Herodotus’s notion that Khafre was the brother of Khufu, Menkaure Khufu’s son; now it’s believed that Khafre was the the son of Khufu, Menkaure Khafre’s son and Khufu’s grandson.
 Thanks to the deciphering of the Egyptian language, all of these pharaohs are now — or at least can now be — referred to by their Egyptian names rather than the old Hellenized appellations of Cheops, Chephren, and Mykerinos.
 And another pharaoh, an older brother of Khafre named Djedefre without a pyramid to call his own on the Giza Plateau, who went unmentioned by Herodotus but was chronicled by Egypt’s own historians, has been inserted between Khufu and Khafre in the dynastic timeline.
 While Mariette is still wrong in plenty of particulars — for example, later historians will find him to be fully 1000 years off in his dating of the 4th Dynasty and thus the Pyramids of Giza — Egyptology has come a long way indeed.

 For all that, though, that other current of Egyptian fascination, which persisted in seeing ancient Egypt in general and the monuments on the Giza Plateau in particular as a source of metaphysical enlightenment and mystic wisdom, was far from dying away even at the time Mariette wrote his manual.
 In fact, it too had entered a new phase, one which continues to shape attitudes toward Egypt to this day.